RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

     - Make comparison to SIR predictions
     - Somehow shoehorn in the gamma / negbinom distributions to connect to Schreiber paper?
     - Come up with some sort of validation comparison
+    - What happens to ultimate prevalence if the parameters change midway through epidemic.
+(Equivalently?
+Infect some random fraction of people as starting condition???)